yodertv/Reminders/doc/README.md

 - Displays a ```...loading...``` message while fetching data.

 #Deployments:
-- TodoServer can be hosted on localhost, localnet and Modulus.
+- TodoServer can be hosted on localhost, localnet, 127.0.0.1, and Modulus.
 - Mongodb can be hosted on localhost, localnet, and MongoLab.
 - All deployment knowledge is in make.js and build_props_files.